Sting-DR/Nerevar-Moon-and-Star/PerformanceOptimization.md

 ```
 Tools → Tools Plugins → OpenmwPlayer → OpenmwPlayer → Groundcover
 ```
 All the active groundcover plugins are at around the top of the loadorder, disable as needed.
-If disabling any groundcover mod, also disable both `groundcover.omwaddon` and `deleted_groundcover.omwaddon` in the plugin load order if they are included.
+If disabling any groundcover mod, also disable `groundcover.omwaddon` from the same *OpenmwPlayer → Groundcover list*  and `deleted_groundcover.omwaddon` in the plugin load order if they are included.

+You can also choose to simply reduce groundcover by going to -
+`Tools → Tools Plugins → OpenmwPlayer → OpenmwPlayer → Settings.cfg → Groundcover`
+Adjust the values to your liking.

 - **Reduce shadow distance and resolution**
 ```